Recovering the Lost World,

 The first Tzolkin date inscription was in use at the Zapotec site of San José Mogote in the Oaxaca region in about 600 BC.
 By 400 BC the Tzolkin and Haab calendars were in use at Monte Alban in Oaxaca.

-The earliest Olmec Long Count is depicted on Stela C from Tres Zapotes as 32 BC.
-Malmström notes that this stele would celebrate a total eclipse of the Sun as it rises out of the eastern Gulf of Mexico, if the August 13 Thompson correlation is used.
+In 1939 the earliest engraved Olmec Long Count was discovered and depicted on Stela C from Tres Zapotes as 32 BC (Julian).
+Malmstrom notes that this stele celebrated a total eclipse of the Sun as it rose out of the Eastern Gulf of Mexico, if the August 13 Thompson correlation is used.
 Otherwise it would be off by two days.
-Malmström notes a transcription error in the stele (carving three bars rather than two to accompany the three dots for the 'kin') and then writes about the eclipse..
+Malmstrom notes a transcription error in the stele (carving three bars rather than two to accompany the three dots for the "kin") and then writes about the eclipse:

 "... whose path ... passed right over the Olmec ceremonial center of Tres Zapotes at dawn on the morning of August 31, 32 B.C.
 A more frightening celestial event can scarcely be imagined, for the sun rose out of the Gulf of Mexico totally black except for a ring of light around its outer edges.
 [It was] described as an annular, or ringlike, eclipse, and subsequent calculations at the U.S. Naval Observatory have revealed that the disk of the sun was 93 percent obscured (personal communication).
 Surely, a 'day without a sunrise' is not likely to have gone unrecorded by the Olmecs!"